AIBC

 Nominee Review Process

 Part 3 of the PGA General Regulation requires a merit-based nominee selection process that is open, fair, accountable, transparent, and independent.
 Following the close of the call for nominations, the Nomination Committee will review all nominees according to the evaluation process, which includes an assessment of personal and professional competencies, and an interview component.
-The competencies sought include a combination of fiduciary and regulatory skills and experience, further described in the Nominee Information Package.
+The competencies sought include a combination of fiduciary and regulatory skills and experience.
 If the nominee meets these criteria, they may be nominated to stand for election.
+The Nomination Committee is committed to honouring every nominee’s desire to serve on the Board.

 For a complete description of the Nomination Committee mandate and specific assignments, refer to the Nomination Committee Terms of Reference (PDF).